fredgibbs/fredgibbs.github.io/courses/food-technology-society/schedule.md

 ## 12: Environmental Food

 ### Apr 7
+{% include alert.html class='danger' title='DUE: Book Review' text="
+Your book review is absolutely due today (paper copies as usual, unless you already turned it in, obv).
+Consult the REVISED [Book Review Writing Guide](book-review-guide).
+This was updated after the first essay.
+Also don't forget to consult the new [Revision Guide](writing-advice).
+I'm estimating you can raise your score by at least 1 or 2 points by spending up to an hour revising your essay with these writing suggestions in mind.
+As discussed in class, it's not just about improving your 'style' (whatever that means) but making your understanding and analysis of the book clearer to me, which is what I'm ultimately evaluating you on.
+"%}

 - Alina Bradford, [Rachel Carson: Life, Discoveries and Legacy](https://www.livescience.com/62185-rachel-carson-biography.html).
 - Rachel Carson, _Silent Spring_, 5--37.